SWTPAIN/SWTPAIN.github.io/posts/lets-talk-about-functor.markdown

 }
 ```

-So the `Maybe` type allow us to model and handle cases of non-existing values explicitely because by lifting it to type level, the compiler or type-checker will require us to handle two possible case and error in runtime can be avoided.
+So the `Maybe` type allows us to model and handle cases of non-existing values explicitely because by lifting it to type level, the compiler or type-checker will require us to handle two possible case and error in runtime can be avoided.

 A naive implementation of writing Maybe functor in JS is as follow
 ```javascript